00alexbear-a11y/fieldsnaps/XCODE_BUILD_GUIDE.md

    </dict>
    ```

+4. **Web Client ID** is already configured:
+   - Environment variable `VITE_GOOGLE_WEB_CLIENT_ID` is set in Replit
+   - When building locally, export it: `export VITE_GOOGLE_WEB_CLIENT_ID="757835035018-7ilv1jh3as4lu0v5revucs3ku0h6csqe.apps.googleusercontent.com"`

-4. **Verify Supabase Configuration**:
+5. **Verify Supabase Configuration**:
    - Go to Supabase Dashboard > Authentication > Providers > Google
    - Ensure the Web Client ID and Secret are configured
-   - Enable "Use native sign-in on iOS" option if available
+   - The same Web Client ID should be used in both Supabase and the app

 ### 8.2 Apple Sign-In Setup (REQUIRED)